 In sum, the rationales and conventional policy techniques often evade or obscure the ethical and value issues at stake.
 Often enough, though, one can detect implicit judgments that reflect the obscured ethical dilemmas and values.
 Since the days of Socrates, to raise the deepest ethical questions has been to ask for trouble.
 But, tolerable or not, they are there, usually just below the surface of the policy battles, their presence quietly influential.
 They can be dodged but it is better to confront them.
 The more comfortable language of management and organization is necessary—but it is not sufficient.

 How can different perspectives be embodied in developing policy?
 Various American presidential commissions over the years, as well as comparable commissions in other countries, have tried to answer that question.
 In essence, it is to insure that a variety of academic and professional disciplines are part of the dialogue and process that shapes the policy.
 Depending on the policy issue, it may be a mix of scientists, philosophers, theologians, or social scientists, and even some non-expert citizens.
 Each of them is likely to have a different perspective about how the problem at stake should even be understood.
 And they are likely to disagree with each other.
 But one way or other, they have to develop a consensus, or even in the end just take a vote.
 I call this a democratic method and, as is often the case, it can be messy and contentious.
 And not everyone will be happy with the conclusion.
 But no better method has ever been discovered.

-Daniel Callahan, PhD, is cofounder and President Emeritus of The Hastings Center.
+Daniel Callahan, PhD (1930-2019), was cofounder and President Emeritus of The Hastings Center.

 45% of our work is supported by individual donors like you.
 Support our work.